-- beginning on the date of this prospectus, 40,000,000 of the shares of Class A common stock sold in this offering will be immediately available for sale in the public market (or 39,909,092 shares assuming Karen Boone and Howard Draft, two of our directors, who have expressed an interest in purchasing \$500,000 and \$2.0 million in shares of our Class A common stock in this offering, respectively, equal to 18,181 shares and 72,727 shares, respectively, based upon an assumed initial public offering price of \$27.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, purchase these shares in the offering); - beginning 181 days after the date of this prospectus, 239,669,504 additional shares of common stock will become eligible for sale in the public market, of which 106,365,366 shares, including the 3,636,363 shares of Class A common stock to be issued in the private placement to entities affiliated with TCV, an existing stockholder (or 106,456,274 assuming Karen Boone and Howard Draft, two of our directors, who have expressed an interest in purchasing \$550,000 and \$2.0 million in shares of our Class A common stock in this offering, respectively, equal to 18,181 shares and 72,727 shares, respectively, based upon an assumed initial public offering price of \$27.50, which is the midpoint of the price range set forth on and 72,727 shades, respectively, based upon an assume initial pulmor of the properties of \$27.50, which is the imbegine range set roll for the cover page of this prospectus, purchase these shares in the offering) will be held by affiliates and subject to the volume and other restrictions of Rule 144, as described below; provided that if (1) if at least 120 days have elapsed since the date of this prospectus, (2) we have publicly released our earnings results for the quarterly period during which this offering occurred, and (3) the lock-up period as described below is scheduled to end during or within five trading days prior a blackout period, beginning on the date that is ten trading days prior to the commencement of such blackout period, such additional shares shall become eligible for sale in the public market; and - the remainder of the shares of common stock will be eligible for sale in the public market from time to time thereafter upon subject to vesting and. in some cases, to the volume and other restrictions of Rule 144, as described below
+- beginning on the date of this prospectus, 40,000,000 of the shares of Class A common stock sold in this offering will be immediately available for sale in the public market (or 39,913,794 shares assuming Karen Boone and Howard Draft, two of our directors, who have expressed an interest in purchasing \$500,000 and \$2.0 million in shares of our Class A common stock in this offering, respectively, equal to 17,241 shares and 68,965 ectively, based upon the initial public offering price of \$29.00, purchase such shares); - beginning 181 days after the date of this prospectus, 239,390,508 additional shares of common stock will become eligible for sale in the public market, of which 106,177,278 shares, including the 3,448,275 shares of Class A common stock to be issued in the private placement to entities affiliated with TCV, an existing stockholder (or 106,263,484 shares assuming Karen Boone and Howard Draft, two of our directors, who have expressed an interest in purchasing \$500,000 and \$2.0 million in shares of our Class A common stock in this offering, respectively, equal to 17,241 shares and 68,965 shares, respectively, based upon the initial public offering price of \$29.00, purchase such shares), will be held by affiliates and subject to the volume and other restrictions of Rule 144, as described below; provided that if (1) if at least 120 days have elapsed since the date of this prospectus, (2) we have publicly released our earnings results for the quarterly period during which this offering occurred, and (3) the lock-up period as described below is scheduled to end during or within five trading days prior a blackout period, beginning on the date that is ten trading days prior to the commencement of such blackout period, such additional shares shall become eligible for sale in the public results. market: and - the remainder of the shares of common stock will be eligible for sale in the public market from time to time thereafter upon subject to vesting and, in some cases, to the volume and other restrictions of Rule 144, as described below.